fredasu/shoot-n-scoot/README.md

 Player can avoid/shoot enemies, and moves due to the recoil from shooting.
 The edges of the screen "wrap", so a player can teleport from one side to the other (enemies can't teleport).
 The longer the player lasts, the higher the score.

-See video for game trailer/demo.
+See video "Shoot n' Scoot" (mp4) for game trailer/demo.